Yash-Lade/Basic-Python-Codes/README.md

-# Basic-Python-Codes
+# Basic Python Codes
-This repository is dedicated to Python and All the basic python codes
+This repository is dedicated to Python and All the basic python codes</br>